-- 1. Principle of use: A form should be developed only if there is a need.
-Need for a form may arise due to reasons such as - (i) The need for recording data in a systematic way - (ii) The need to avoid the recording of certain data repeatedly - (iii) The need to fix responsibility for the work done. - 2.
-Principle of Standardisation: The Standardisation of form reduces cost and it also eliminates chances of confusion.
-A form may be standardised in respect of the quality of papers, the number of copies to be printed, the colour of the paper, the method of producing it, etc.

-- 2. Principle of Centralised Control: The design, use and replacement of office forms should be centrally controlled less than one executive who is responsible for their design, etc. If this is not done, new forms may continuously get added while old and outdate useless forms may also remain in use resulting in confusion. - 4.
-Principle of System Integration: There is also the need to design the forms in such a way that they are harmoniously adjusted to the systems design.
-This helps in avoiding duplication of the information obtained or given. - 5.
-Principle of Ease OF Entry of Data: Form designing should be such that it would facilitate the entry of data in the forms with ease.
-This depends to a great extent on the style of printing, writing surface, method of entry, proper sequence of information etc. - 6.
-Principle of Multiple uses: There is the need to use a single form for more than one purpose in order to keep the number of forms to the minimum numbers.
-This helps in exercising a better control over the forms due to the smaller number and economy in their preparation and printing. - 7.
-Principle of Identification: Form designing should facilitate the identification of the forms with ease.
+- a) Principle of use: A form should be developed only if there is a need.
+Need for a form may arise due to reasons such as: - (i) The need for recording data in a systematic way. - (ii) The need to avoid the recording of certain data repeatedly. - (iii) The need to fix responsibility for the work done. - b) Principle of Standardisation: The standardisation of form reduces cost and it also eliminates chances of confusion.
+A form may be standardised in respect of the quality of paper, the number of copies to be printed, the colour of the paper, the method of producing it, etc. - c) Principle of Centralised Control:- The design, use and replacement of office forms should be centrally controlled by one executive who is responsible for its design, etc. If this is not done, new forms may continuously be added while old and out-dated, useless forms may also remain in use resulting in confusion. - d) Principle of System Integration: There is also the need to design the forms in such a way that they are harmoniously adjusted to the system.
+This helps in avoiding duplication of the information obtained or given. - e) Principle of Ease of Entry of Data: Form designing should be such that it would facilitate the entry of data in the forms with ease.
+This depends to a great extent on the style of printing, writing surface method of entry, proper sequence of information etc. - f) Principle of Multiple uses: There is the need to use a single form for more than one purpose in order to keep the number of forms to the minimum.
+This helps in exercising a better control over the forms due to the smaller number and economy in their preparation and printing. - g) Principle of Identification: Form designing should facilitate the identification of the forms with ease.
 For example, the office manager may select different colours of paper and ink for printing forms according to the purpose for which they are meant.

-3.2 OFFICE STATIONERY
+3.2 Office Stationery

-It has been found that the amount of stationery used in office is increasing year after year and consequently expenditure under this head is growing.
-Office stationery includes not only envelopes, letterheads, papers etc.. but it also includes printed forms, inks, pencils, erasers, gums carbon papers, pins file covers, typewriter ribbons etc. In office, much attention is paid to cash or goods lest they may be misappropriated but no or very little attention is paid to these items probably because this item is considered to be of least importance.
+It has been found that the amount of stationery used in offices is increasing year after year and consequently expenditure under this head is growing.
+Office stationery includes not only envelopes, letterheads, papers etc. but also includes printed forms, inks, pencils, erasers, gum, carbon papers, pins, file covers, typewriter ribbons etc. In offices, much attention is paid to cash or goods lest they may be misappropriated but no or very little attention is paid to these items probably because these items are considered to be of least importance.

 What kind of stationery should be purchased for an office, will depend upon the type of business being carried on and its financial position.
-One should remember that the quality of the stationery used in an office will impress others who are receiving letters, etc., from the office.
+One should remember that the quality of the stationery used in an office will impress others who are receiving letters, etc. from the office.
 Moreover a good quality paper is cheaper in the long run.
 The paper used for office copy may be of different colours to distinguish it from the main letter head.
 Stationery which is not required should not be purchased.
 Care should be taken to purchase the right type of stationery.

 There are three aspects of stationery, viz.
-(1) The Quality of stationery, (2) cost of stationery, and (2) storing of stationery (receipt, storing and issue of stationery).
+(1) The quality of stationery, (2) Cost of stationery, and (2) Storing of stationery (receipt, storing and issue of stationery).